ThePhD/ThePhD.github.io/_posts/2019-01-19-sol3 Compile-time Binary-size Reduction.markdown

 # Easy to Write, Easy to Read, Easy to...
 Bloat?

-Lambda's are ultra convenient and -- in some cases -- even more powerful than structs you declare locally (for example, you can't template function-local structs but you can do it with a lambda and `auto`/Concept function argument types!)
+Lambdas are ultra convenient and -- in some cases -- even more powerful than structs you declare locally (for example, you can't template function-local structs but you can do it with a lambda and `auto`/Concept function argument types!)
 But, I needed to tear them down in several places where I had capturing lambdas inside of templated code.
 I only did this in a handful of places -- 6 or 7 total in the whole library, up from 1 or 2 in sol2 -- and it did a fair amount of to save me the mental overhead when programming.
 They're just Immediately Invoked Function Expressions, right?
 How costly can they be?

 It turns out capturing Lambdas -- even entirely local ones -- don't optimize out cleanly in terms of _code size_ for C++ and a lot of it gets dumped into the object file and the resulting executable.
 I used `dumpbin` to get me all the symbols in a text file (an 11 megabyte text file) and then proceeded to just goof around and scroll through it.
 Some things there was nothing I could do about, like all the string spam for my Compile-Time Type Strings work I was doing.
 But, for this 1 object file where only 1 class was being bound using an alpha of sol3, I ran a count for the times `lambda` showed up: